sicedia/spiderhub_ai_document_processor/reports/EU – LAC Digital Alliance.md

 ## Commitments

 - Facilitate and accelerate at least 40 joint ventures for bi-regional innovation and digital transformation by the establishment of an EU-LAC Digital Accelerator.
+- Implement a regional Copernicus Strategy including two regional Copernicus data centres in Panama and Chile.
+- Extend the BELLA fibre-optic cable to interested countries to build secure digital backbone connectivity.
 - Review progress on the commitments on an annual basis.
-- Implement a regional Copernicus Strategy including two regional Copernicus data centres in Panama and Chile.
-- Extend the BELLA fibre-optic cable to interested countries to enhance digital connectivity.